 One study noticed inaccurate information being spread by seemingly authoritative pseudoscience groups with “Lyme” in their names, like LymeDisease.org and ILADS.

-In 2016, state epidemiologists Thomas J. Safranek, M.D. and Jeff Hamik, M.S. put out an Advisory about tick-borne diseases in Nebraska, which included the following statement about Lyme disease:
+In 2016, prior to the discovery of several Lyme cases and B. Burgdorferi carrying ticks, state epidemiologists Thomas J. Safranek, M.D. and Jeff Hamik, M.S. put out an Advisory about tick-borne diseases in Nebraska, which included the following statement about Lyme disease:

 Lyme disease, caused by a spirochete called Borrelia burgdorferi, is now the most prevalent tick-borne disease in the United States.
 This organism is transmitted by the tick Ixodes scapularis which is not established in Nebraska.
 This fact makes any diagnosis of Nebraska-acquired Lyme disease caused by B. burgdorferi highly suspect.
 Lyme disease is highly regional in the United States (CDC Maps).